tjllis/42_CC/README.md

 - **C Programming**: [GNU C Library](https://www.gnu.org/software/libc/)
 - **OpenGL**: [OpenGL Documentation](https://www.opengl.org/documentation/)

-## 🤝 Contributing

-This repository contains educational projects.
-Feel free to:

-- Report bugs or issues
-- Suggest improvements
-- Share your own implementations
-- Ask questions about the algorithms

 ## 📄 License

 These projects are part of the 42 School curriculum.
 Please respect the academic integrity policies of your institution.